epimodels/lab_documents/expectations.md

 - **Funding for Conferences**: Conferences are expensive.
 Funding to attend a conference is likely only available if you have a poster or oral presentation accepted for the conference, and even then, funding availability is subject to the lab's budget.
 Consult Dr. Lofgren to make sure there is sufficient funding to support conference travel prior to submitting.
 If needed, a single member of the lab may be asked to present multiple people's projects, especially if there are a number of posters from different authors.
 Members of the lab are **not** expected to fund their own conference travel.

 - **International Conferences**: It is often much more difficult to find funding to support travel to international conferences, and airfare, registration and lodging in international locations is often considerably more expensive than domestic destinations.
-Please consult Dr. Lofgren *prior* to submitting to an international conference.

 - **Reimbursement**: As mentioned above, conference travel is expensive.
 Some of these expenses, such as registration and airfare, can be paid for in advance by SGAH.
 Other expenses, such as hotels, meals and other incidentals can only be reimbursed.
 Generally, the reimbursement process at WSU is relatively swift (compared to some other institutions).
 However, this can still put significant financial strain on a graduate student or postdoc.
 This strain *should never* stand between a member of the lab being able to travel to present their work.
 Please come speak to Dr. Lofgren in confidence and we will find a solution.

 - **Travel Grants, Volunteering, etc.**: Many conferences have student travel grants to help defray the cost of attending a conference.
 You are *strongly* encouraged to apply for these, even if funding otherwise exists to pay for your travel.
 These are often fairly prestigeous awards that can help bolster your CV, and they free up funds for future travel.
 Similarly, some conferences (i.e. SER) have volunteer opportunities, allowing students to work the registration desk, act as room monitors, etc. during the conference in exchange for waived conference fees.
 Do not overlook these opportunities - in addition to helping fund your travel, these opportunities often let you meet important figures in the field on a more personal basis, and volunteers are often given first pick of tickets to limited-space events like breakfast sessions.

+- **Conference Codes of Conduct**: Many conferences are now issuing Codes of Conduct for their attendees (for example: [SER](https://epiresearch.org/about-us/code-of-conduct/)).
+While attending a conference you are expected to abide by these codes, and act in a professional and respectful manner.
+Violating these codes can have major ramifications on your career, including being banned from conferences, removal from the organizing society, and disciplinary action on your return home.

 - **Common Conferences Lab members, collaborators or alumni attend**:
     - SER (Society for Epidemiologic Research)